BURTools/burt/doc/JSON.md

     consumer as it sees fit.
 This is the default behavior.
 This is equivalent to defining an `OBJECT` module with CMake's [`add_library()`
     command](https://cmake.org/cmake/help/v3.8/command/add_library.html#normal-libraries) and then adding two
-    additional libraries using those objects with `STATIC` and `SHARED`.
+    additional libraries using those objects with `STATIC` and `SHARED`. <!-- cspell: disable-next-line -->
-  - `dynamic` : the library will be a dynamically loaded library that can be loaded with dlopen-like functionality, which is equivalent to passing `MODULE` to CMake's [`add_library()` command](https://cmake.org/cmake/help/v3.8/command/add_library.html#normal-libraries).
+  - `dynamic` : the library will be a dynamically loaded library that can be loaded with "dlopen"-like functionality, which is equivalent to passing `MODULE` to CMake's [`add_library()` command](https://cmake.org/cmake/help/v3.8/command/add_library.html#normal-libraries).
   - `header` : the library does not produce any binary code and only provides headers or declarative